groupvine/gv-doc/notices/Dec-2020-Update.md

 <span id="dec2020-other-changes"></span>
-## Other Noteworthy Changes since the August 2020 GroupVine20 Upgrade
+## Other Notable Changes since the August 2020 GroupVine20 Upgrade

 * By default, emails sent to the community from a sender's personal inbox require the sender to confirm the email before it is delivered